 The Learn Mandarin Fast program is designed to get you comfortable communicating in the language in 30 hours.
 The primary focus is speaking abilities, with an emphasis on your personal needs (travel, work, etc.).

 HUA JIE Language Programme is also a pretty awesome resource for learning Chinese in Singapore because they boast such a variety of course options.
 There are lessons specifically for beginner, intermediate and advanced speakers as well as those interested in business Mandarin or reading and writing skills, among others.
-There are even online lessons for HSK prep.

 Simply contact the program organizers to find out which program is ideal for you.